0cjs/8bitdev/src/objects.md

 byte, followed by however many bytes of mantissa.
 Negative and positive numbers are separate heapdata formats; keeping the mantissa's sign separate from the mantissa itself makes calculations easier.
-The sign can be determined from the high bit of the format number.
+The sign can be determined from the high bit (bit 7) of the format ID.

 The exponent is, in the usual way, offset by $80: 0 = $80, 1 = $81,
 -1 = $79, etc.